Judges 20:1-28

 DISCUSS/CONSIDER

-1. The Israelites had a low view of the holiness of God, evidenced by the things they did that were contrary to His law.
-Moral laxity soon followed.
+1. The Israelites had a low view of the holiness of God.
 If you have a low view of the holiness of God it will show in the things you pursue.
-Check out your selection of reading materials and the TV programs you watch, for example.
-If you have a high view of the holiness of God, you will not have a problem of moral laxity in your life.
+Consider your favorite TV shows, websites, and social media activity, for example?
+Are they morally unfulfilling?
+With a high view of the God’s holiness, you won’t allow moral laxity in your life.

 2. Drastic measures were taken before Israel woke up to their moral laxity and depravity.
-Only then was there moral outrage.
-When there is moral outrage, it should lead to correction by discipline.
-Do you see this in our country?
-The Lord will step in only when moral outrage, humility, confession and true repentance occur.
-Then there will be correction by discipline, and healing can follow.
+Only then was there moral outrage, and it led to correction by discipline.
+Do you see this happening in our world today?

 CHALLENGE